bjmorgan/kinisi/paper/paper.md

 Molecular dynamics simulations are widely used to calculate transport coefficients such as self-diffusion coefficients and ionic conductivities [@morgan_relationships_2014;@morgan_mechanistic_2021;@poletayev_defect_2022;@klepis_long_2009;@wang_application_2011;@zelovich_hydroxide_2019;@sendner_interfacial_2009;@shimizu_structural_2015].
 Because molecular dynamics simulations are limited in size and timescale, ensemble parameters, such as transport coefficients, that are calculated from simulation trajectories are estimates of the corresponding true (unknown) parameter of interest and suffer from statistical uncertainty.
-The statistical properties of any calculated ensemble parameters depend on the details of the input molecular dynamics simulation&emdash;e.g., the choice of interacation potential, system size, and simulation timescale&emdash;and the choice of estimator for the target parameter to be calculated.
+The statistical properties of any calculated ensemble parameters depend on the details of the input molecular dynamics simulation&mdash;e.g., the choice of interacation potential, system size, and simulation timescale&mdash;and the choice of estimator for the target parameter to be calculated.
-An optimal estimation method should minimise the statistical uncertainty in the derived parameter of interest&emdash;the method should be statistically efficient&emdash;and should provide an accurate estimate of this uncertainty, so that calculated values can be used in downstream statistical analyses.
+An optimal estimation method should minimise the statistical uncertainty in the derived parameter of interest&mdash;the method should be statistically efficient&mdash;and should provide an accurate estimate of this uncertainty, so that calculated values can be used in downstream statistical analyses.

 One widely-used approach to estimating the self-diffusion coefficient, $D^*$, from molecular dynamics simulation is to fit a linear model to the observed mean-square displacement, $\mathbf{x}t$ [@allen2017], where the slope of this &ldquo;best fit&rdquo; linear relationship gives a point-estimate for $D^*$ via the corresponding Einstein relation.
 The simplest approach to fitting a linear model to observed MSD data is ordinary least squares (OLS).